EvgeniiTitov/coding-practice/coding_practice/sample_problems/leet_code/README.md

 - When an array is sorted, it is already a good indication using pointers might be a good idea.
 -
+- When working on trees, it appears there are usually 2 solutions: recursive and iterative one.
+Iterative often comes down to using a queue.
+-